rickdonato/ansible-netconf-openconfig-demo/README.md

 ## OpenConfig
-Though OpenConfig is a common data model based on YANG, this repo takes the OpenConfig model and converts it into YAML for use within the `host_vars` files.

 To print an ASCII representation of the YANG model, use the following command:
 ```
 pyang -f tree oc-models/vlan/openconfig-vlan.yang -p oc-models/